AUTHENTICATION GUIDE

 Fake Soles

-What's on the Inside Counts: Tags, Insoles, and Materials
+What's on the Inside Counts: Tags & Materials

 Counterfeiters are betting you won't look inside the shoe.
 Let's prove them wrong.